 On the other hand, if you consider that a sale which profits the family a mere $2,500 out of the gross sales of $10,000 made at the estate liquidation, without which sale the family would have made merely $100.00 tax credit from income tax loopholes, that they would have had to pay for dumpsters, cleaning crews, junk removal and haulers totally on average $5,000 per household, they are now ahead in the end an average of $7,500 for doing absolutely nothing save signing a contract and sitting back to watch the magic of our company at work.

-Still, at the end of the sale, our company pays the costs; license and registration fees, sales, state and federal taxes and all, the net result to us on our end, of a gross sale of $10,000 is merely $1,500 which is far below what the family is promised and paid.
+Still, at the end of the sale, our company pays the costs; license and registration fees, sales, state and federal taxes, workers comp insurance, liability insurance, and at the end the net result to us on our end, of a gross sale of $10,000 is merely $1,500 which is far below what the family is promised and paid.
 You can see that it takes money to make money and the liquidator who is ethical and has decent scruples is hardworking but seldom gets rich.
 There are the exceptions of estates where it costs far less and earns far more in a shorter amount of time but those sales are by far the exception to the rule.
 Not all homes are spotless and neat with only valuable antiques.

 Our company earns every dollar it is paid.
 We work hard and do an honest days work for our commission and make no apologies for charging what we charge to accomplish the end result of our efforts.
 I am writing and posting this information only at the request of many families who asked to be informed in great detail of how we work on a grand-scale rate and contract-wise.